eraofchaos/eraofchaos.github.io/artifacts/Titan's Cuirass.md

 ## Details

- **Description:** An armour made from a meteor.
+ **Description:** An armor made from a meteor.
 One of the components of the Titan's Thunder.

  **Part of Artifact:** ![Titan's Thunder](/images/t/icon_artifact_42.png) [Titan's Thunder](/artifacts/Titan's Thunder/){: .btn .btn--era5}